siggisv/remotemo/docs/API_design.md

   - If set to `nullptr` then the background texture will be loaded from the following file and set as being owned by this object (meaning the destructor will be in charge of destroying it):
-    - Background file path: `"res/img/terminal_screen.png"`
+    - Background file path: `"res/img/terminal_screen.png"` (which will be converted to `"res\\img\\terminal_screen.png"` on operating systems that have `\` as a path separator).
-      (or `"res\img\terminal_screen.png"` depending on the operating system).
       ```C++
       remoTemo::Config& remoTemo::Config::background_file_path(
               const std::string& file_path);
       ```

-      When changing this setting, you could use the constant `remoTemo::path_separator` (which is set to `'\'` or `'/'` depending on the operating system) for the path separator when creating the path, if you care about it being cross-platform.
+      When changing this setting, you should use `'/'` as a path separator since it's more portable (it will be converted to the preferred one of the operating system for you).

+      > **Note**
-      > **Note** If this setting is set to a string starting with the path
+      > - On Linux/Unix/macOS/etc, if this setting is set to a string starting
+      >   with the path separator (e.g. "/example/file") then the path is an
+      >   absolute path.
+      >
+      >   Otherwise the path is relative to your executable program file.
+      > - On windows, if it's set to a string starting with:
+      >   - a volume or drive letter, followed by the volume separator and the
-      > separator (or a drive letter, if on Windows.
-E.g. "D:") then the path
+      >     path separator (e.g. "D:\\example\\file") then the path is an
-      > is an absolute path.
+      >     absolute path.
+      >   - a volume or drive letter, followed by the volume separator but not
+      >     the path separator (e.g. "D:example\\file") then the path is
+      >     relative to the current directory of that drive (probably not what
+      >     you intended).
+      >   - the path separator (e.g. "\\example\file") then the path is
+      >     relative to the root of the current drive (are you sure that is
+      >     what you intended?).
       >
       >   Otherwise the path is relative to your executable program file.

   - If NOT set to `nullptr` then 'background' must point to an `SDL_Texture` containing the desired background image.